Go to Frequently Asked Questions for UBPR, Call Report, or Public Accounts

 Return to top.

 1. Dollar data for individual banks appears on most pages and is derived from the Call Report and the Summary of Deposits.
 All dollar data is displayed in thousands, consistent with the standard used in the Call Report.
-Income and expense data that appears in the UBPR is generally year-to-date.
+Income and expense data that appears in the UBPR is generally year-to-date; however, quarterly income information is available on Page 2A and Page 12.
 Balance sheet data displayed in the UBPR is usually a spot or end-of-period value.

 2. Ratio data appears on many pages.
 Some ratios are quite complex and involve several levels of computation.
 Ratios are displayed in percent format to two decimals of precision.

 3. Peer group average data is computed for many ratios.
-An average of a given ratio for all banks within the peer group is presented as a benchmark to measure individual bank performance.
+An average of a given ratio for all banks within the peer group is presented as a benchmark.

 4. Percentile rankings are computed for most ratios contained in the UBPR.
 It is a value from 0 to 99 and reflects the percentile or percentage position of a given bank relative to other peer banks for a specific ratio.